Skip to main content

 Why Use Templates?

-Essaypop is a template-based writing system that is designed for students in elementary, middle school, high school, and beyond.
-The system allows kids to build and compose well-crafted academic paragraphs, essays, and narratives using a structured, and repeatable methodology in which they compose their writing in color-coded frames.
-Research shows that when students learn discrete writing structures, they retain them and can then build on them as their skills develop and their writing becomes more sophisticated.
-We believe that writing proficiency like many other types of learning happens gradually and incrementally.
+Essaypop is a template-based writing platform designed for students from elementary school through adulthood.
+It guides learners in crafting well-structured academic paragraphs, essays, and narratives using a consistent, repeatable system of color-coded writing frames.
+Research suggests that when students master discrete writing structures, they retain these skills and can build upon them as their writing becomes more sophisticated.
+We believe that writing proficiency, like many other forms of learning, develops gradually and incrementally over time.

-With this in mind, it makes sense to start young and emerging writers with simple writing templates that are easy to master, then move them into more sophisticated structures when they are ready to make the transition.
-This is why our early elementary-level templates consist of just a few writing frames, while our secondary-level structures feature multiple frames.
-Students move through the templates, adding elements as they go and soon learn to modify or “flex” these structures to suit the kind of writing they are working on.
+With this in mind, it makes sense to introduce young and emerging writers to simple, easy-to-master templates before gradually transitioning them to more complex structures as their skills grow.
+Our early elementary-level templates contain just a few writing frames, while our secondary-level templates incorporate multiple frames to support more sophisticated compositions.
+As students progress through these templates, they add new elements along the way and soon learn to modify, or “flex”, these structures to suit the specific type of writing they are producing.

-Once students have mastered several templates, it’s not unusual to see them jump back and forth between simple and complex structures depending on the task at hand, and it’s because they have these structures internalized; they know them.
-It’s like having a writer’s toolbox, but more than that, it’s knowing what each tool in the box actually does.
+Once students have mastered several templates, it’s common to see them move fluidly between simple and complex structures, depending on the task at hand.
+This flexibility comes from having internalized these frameworks; they truly know them.
+It’s like having a writer’s toolbox, and they understand exactly how and when to use each tool to achieve their desired effect.

-What follows are descriptions of the most basic templates we offer laid out from simple to complex.
-We call these our global templates.
-Each template is presented with accompanying assessment criteria and a set of rubrics.
-While these templates cover most types of writing that students will encounter, any template can be customized by schools, districts, and teachers, and unique templates can be built from scratch.
-Students also can manipulate any template in real-time by adding, arranging, and rearranging writing frames within the template as they write.
+What follows are descriptions of our most-used templates, arranged from the simplest to the most complex.
+We refer to these as our global templates.
+While these templates address most types of writing students will encounter, they are fully customizable -- schools, districts, and teachers can adapt them as needed, and entirely new templates can be built from scratch.
+Students can also modify any template in real time, adding, arranging, and rearranging writing frames as they compose.

-Regardless of the template being used, every structure is accompanied by robust scaffolding tools such as easily accessible models, explanations, and sentence stems that help students choose the correct way to begin a section of the paragraph they are working on.
-Also, while composing within any template, students can connect in the interactive Hive environment where they receive feedback from their teachers and peers.
+Regardless of which template is being used, each one is supported by robust scaffolding tools, including easily accessible models, clear explanations, and sentence stems to help students choose the best way to begin each section of their paragraph.
+While working within any template, students can also collaborate in the interactive Hive environment, where they receive real-time feedback from both teachers and peers.

 Let’s take a look at the templates --